REX American Resources (REX)

 Capital Expenditures

-- The primary focus of these capital expenditures is the expansion of ethanol production capacity at the One Earth facility and the carbon capture and sequestration project.
+- The primary focus of these expenditures is to increase ethanol production capacity at the One Earth Energy facility from 150 million to 175 million gallons per year, with plans for a future increase to 200 million gallons per year, and to construct a large-scale carbon capture and sequestration facility.

 Latest Trefis Analyses